ssimonc/atomPython/README.md

-# atomPython
+# atomPython - ENG
 An Agent-Based Financial Platform

-[ATOM](https://github.com/cristal-smac/atom) est une plateforme de simulation de marchés financiers écrite en Java, puissante aussi bien d'un point de vue fonctionalités (multi-agents, multi-orders, multi-assets, intra and extra days, several price fixing, etc ...) que d'un point de vue rapidité. atomPython est une version très simplifiée, écrite en Python à des fins pédagogiques.
-Elle ne traite notamment qu'un seul ordre (LimitOrder), ne possède qu'une fixation de prix en continu et ne permet pas de multi-day.
-Elle est néanmoins multi-agents et multi-assets ce qui permet de nombreuses expériences sur les marchés artificiels.
+[ATOM](https://github.com/cristal-smac/atom) is a financial market simulation platform written in Java, powerful both from a functional point of view (multi-agent, multi-orders, multi-assets, intra and extra days, several price fixing, etc ...) and from a speed point of view. atomPython is a very simplified version, written in Python for educational purposes.
+In particular, it handles only one order (LimitOrder), has only one continuous price fixing and does not allow multi-day pricing.
+However, it is multi-agent and multi-assets, which allows many experiments on artificial markets.

-Plusieurs notebooks sont fournis afin de se familiariser avec cette plateforme
+Several notebooks are provided in order to get familiar with this platform

 Team : P Mathieu, R Morvan, A Fleury ([CRISTAL Lab](http://www.cristal.univ-lille.fr), [SMAC team](https://www.cristal.univ-lille.fr/?rubrique27&eid=17), [Lille University](http://www.univ-lille.fr)) , O Brandouy ([Gretha](https://gretha.u-bordeaux.fr/), [Bordeaux University](https://www.u-bordeaux.fr/))